SamFrier/AnsibleExperiments/readme.md

 ## Usage

-In the following examples, we will consider a setup consisting of a master machine, `ansiblemaster`, and two node machines with IP addresses `192.168.1.111` and `192.168.1.112` respectively.
+In the following examples, we will consider a setup consisting of a master virtual machine, `ansiblemaster`, and two node VMs with IP addresses `192.168.1.111` and `192.168.1.112` respectively.
 In all three cases the user of the system has the name `vagrant` (since this infrastructure was set up using Vagrant).

+The contents of `/etc/ansible/hosts` are as follows:

+    [servers]
+    192.168.1.111

+    [clients]
+    192.168.1.112

+This means that one VM is part of the group `servers` and the other is part of the group `clients`.

 ### Ad-hoc Task Execution